DantoniDario/Financial_Econometrics/README.md

 # Financial Econometrics Seminars
-My answers to all the seminars for Financial Econometrics course at University of Geneva (using Python)
+My answers for all the seminars in Financial Econometrics course at University of Geneva (using Python)